SystemsApproach/private5g/software/network.rst

     ``10.76.28.187``, ``10.76.28.113``, ``ens18`` are specific to
     a particular deployment site.

-As shown in the figure, there are two Macvlan bridges that connect the physical interface (``ens18`` in our example) with the UPF container.
+As shown in the figure, there are two bridges that connect the physical interface (``ens18`` in our example) with the UPF container.
 The ``access`` bridge connects the UPF downstream to the RAN (this corresponds to 3GPP's N3 interface) and is assigned IP subnet